Female fighters say the men of ISIS are terrified of getting killed by a girl

-The Women’s Protection Units (YPJ), the female branch of the People’s Protection Units, a rebel militia fighting ISIS in Syria, told CNN that ISIS is scared of them because, “they believe that if someone from Daesh is killed by a girl, a Kurdish girl, they won’t go to heaven.”
+The Women’s Protection Units (YPJ) are the female branch of the People’s Protection Units, the rebel militia fighting ISIS in Syria.

+The women told CNN that ISIS is scared of them because, “they believe that if someone from Daesh is killed by a girl, a Kurdish girl, they won’t go to heaven.”

+According to NBC, YPJ makes up more than 20% of the militia fighting against the Islamic extremists.
+With the YPJ numbers growing, ISIS is going to see a lot more women aiming to take them out.

 Story and editing by Adam Banicki